Frequently asked questions

 What care options are available?

-We offer long term care, skilled nursing, memory care, and inpatient and outpatient rehabilitation therapy, transitional care, and in-home healthcare, all of which include individualized care plans for you or your loved one.
+We offer long-term care, skilled nursing, memory support, inpatient and outpatient rehabilitation therapy and transitional care all of which include personalized care plans.

-Long term care is for those who need permanent full-time care with daily activities like bathing, dressing, eating, moving from one place to another, hygiene, toileting, etc. Long term care is usually provided in a Skilled Nursing Facility (SNF) like East Troy Manor.
+Long-term care is for those who need permanent full-time care with daily activities like bathing, dressing, eating, moving from one place to another, hygiene, toileting, etc.

-East Troy Manor offers inpatient and outpatient therapy.
-Physical, occupational and speech therapies are available.
+We offer both outpatient and short-term inpatient rehab therapy.
+Physical, occupational and speech therapies as well as other modalities are available.
 Many patients use physical therapy prior to surgery, or to help with post-surgery recovery.
-Therapy often occurs after a hospital stay, like after knee or hip surgery.
-Therapists help patients regain strength, increase movement, reduce pain, and gain overall improved health prior to returning home.
+Therapy often occurs after a hospital stay, like after knee or hip surgery or following injury, accident or illness.

 Do you offer 24-hour nursing?